 Did you know that we recently built a Greenhouse using reclaimed doors?
-Well, prior to finding the doors, I had started collecting windows to use for the project.
-Since we had a supply of windows on hand, we decided to use them to build a potting table for the Greenhouse.
+Before finding the doors, I had started collecting windows for the project.
+Since we had a supply of windows, we decided to use them to build a potting table for the Greenhouse.

 - 2 – identical windows which together will be the length of your table